-With only 44% of companies using split testing, you’ll be sure to get ahead of the game.
-To take that further, as the What to Split Test guide states, “If you could improve a landing page’s conversion rate from 1% to just 2%, that would mean doubling your results — opt-ins and sales — on just one page.
+With nearly three quarters of companies using split testing multiple times a week, split testing has become necessary for businesses in order to stay competitive.
+As the What to Split Test guide states, “If you could improve a landing page’s conversion rate from 1% to just 2%, that would mean doubling your results — opt-ins and sales — on just one page.
 That’s a huge opportunity for your business and just one of many attainable goals by means of split testing.
 You never know what will end up resonating with your target audience — so always be testing!”
 And with so many opportunities for small successes that add up to big wins for your business, the sooner you can get started with split testing, the better.

 Split testing can make a significant difference in the effectiveness of your campaigns moving forward.
 With it, you’ll be able to: